sodascience/metasyn/Blogpost.md

 ```

 ## Conclusion
 You now know how to use metasyn to generate synthetic data from a dataset.
-Both the synthetic data and the model (MetaFrame) used to generate it can be shared safely, without compromising the privacy of the original data.
+Both the synthetic data and the model (MetaFrame) used to generate it can be shared safely, while maintaining a high level of privacy.

 Enjoy using metasyn!